Affiliate links on Android Authority may earn us a commission. Learn more.

 OLED vs AMOLED: Is there a difference?

-Today, virtually all high-resolution OLED displays use active-matrix technology.
+Today, virtually all smartphone OLED displays use active-matrix technology.
 This is because a passive matrix requires higher voltages the more pixels you introduce.
 High voltage reduces LED lifetimes, making a passive matrix OLED impractical.

 AMOLED simply refers to an Active Matrix OLED panel.
 The AMOLED branding has become synonymous with Samsung Display’s OLED panels over the years.
 However, all smartphone OLED panels, including those from Samsung’s rivals like LG Display use active-matrix technology too — they just aren’t marketed as such.